SEI-SEA-1-25/functions-callbacks-timing/README.md

 ## Mini-lab!
 Go to `functions-lab.js` and tackle questions 7 - 9!
-*NOTE* that this section uses a test suite!
+*NOTE* that this section uses the test suite!
 That's because functions with return values can be tested, but functions that console.log without returning anything can't be tested.

 ## Callback Functions